Have you received a parking ticket?

-It is essential that Motorists understand parking regulations and especially what a local authority is required to do with their procedures, signage, lineage, compliance with government guidance etc. Quite often errors made by local aothorities mean that parking tickets are unenforceable.
+It is essential that Motorists understand parking regulations and especially what a local authority is required to do with their procedures, signage, lineage, compliance with government guidance etc. Quite often errors made by local authorities mean that parking tickets are unenforceable.

-However many hundreds of thousands of tickets are cancelled each year either by the councils themselves or the parking adjudicator.
+Many tens of thousands of tickets are cancelled each year either by the councils themselves or the parking adjudicator.

 This website is our opportunity to help motorists “fight back”.

-Much of the content of the website is free of charge but as you can imagine it has taken many months to set up and it has cost many thousands of pounds.
+Much of the content of the website is free of charge but as you can imagine it has taken many many months to set up and it has cost many thousands of pounds.
 If you would like to contribute to our ongoing efforts in fighting for the motorist or show your gratitude for us helping to have your penalty charge notice cancelled then please join today.
-By joining and supporting us you will unlock further information to help you fight you penalty charge notice and you will also be contributing to our continuing efforts through campaigning and lobbying to have the current system overhauled.You will also have access to our email helpline if you have a specific question.
+By joining and supporting us you will unlock further information to help you fight your penalty charge notice and you will also be contributing to our continuing efforts through campaigning and lobbying to have the current system overhauled.
 We cover the whole of England and Wales.

-A few years ago there was a detailed report prepared on parking enforcement in London after extensive fact finding and meetings.
+Quite a few years ago there was a detailed report prepared on parking enforcement in London after extensive fact finding and meetings.
 Lynne Featherstone was the Chair and the opening two paragraphs of her introduction are as follows.

 “There is nothing like coming back to your car and finding an “unfair” parking ticket not to raise not only our blood pressure but also our innate sense of fair play but “what is fair?”.